A WhatsApp group

 never sleeps

-Inside the parallel WhatsApp universes of new moms and new dads
+Inside the parallel WhatsApp universes of new moms and new dads in the first three years

 My moms' group is not a chat.
-It is a shared nervous system: the ever-breathing record of care, anxiety, invisible knowledge, and unpaid labor.
+It is a shared nervous system: the ever-breathing record of care, anxiety, invisible knowledge and unpaid labor.
 I spent a month reading it as data, then read two dads' groups the same way.
 What came back was not a mirror.
 It was a map of who is carrying the weight.

 "I don't think I'm sleeping tonight anyway 😅"

-— A mother, April 22, 11:56 PM
+A mother, April 22, 11:56 PM

 She is not awake because she cannot sleep.
 She is awake because there is still work to do.
 This is not exceptional.
 In 662 messages across 31 days, this group had messages every single day, from 5 AM to midnight.
 Not one day without activity.
 No days off.